aconyteds/gistools/README.md

 13. [] Search Bar
 14. [] Identity manager for secured layers
 15. [] Figure out how to use CORS better
+16. [] Integrate AGOL/Portal with application

 ## Known Bugs:
 - **11.19.13** dojox/FloatingPane docking does not work with current version of ESRI js API becuse of typo in dock code
 - ~~**11.19.13** Sometimes when a floating pane is opened and the window is resized the floating pane dissapears.~~
-    - **Fixed 11.20.13:** by modifying the resize function in a custom widget
+    - ~~**Fixed 11.20.13:** by modifying the resize function in a custom widget~~
+    - **Fixed 10.3.14:** This occured again with version 3.10 of the JSAPI and reverting seemed to fix the problem.
 - **12.14.13** Layers cannot be loaded via HTTP when hosted on cloud 9
-- **12.14.13** Basemap Gallery is not working due to http/https issues
+- ~~**12.14.13** Basemap Gallery is not working due to http/https issues~~
+    - **10.3.14:** Issue seemed to be caused by trying to append BM Gallery directly to floating pane content node.
+Creating a containing Div solved problem.

 ### Improvements:
-- Loading bar should have a scrolling background to indicate it is still doing something on longer loads
+- ~~Loading bar should have a scrolling background to indicate it is still doing something on longer loads~~
+    - This has now been included

 [core]: https://github.com/dojo/dojo
 [API Documentation]: http://dojotoolkit.org/api/